Wrightslaw: All About IEPs

 Legal Resources for Wrightslaw: All About IEPs.

 Pete and Pam Wright are authors of several best-selling books, including Wrightslaw: Special Education Law, 2nd Edition and Wrightslaw: From Emotions to Advocacy, 2nd Edition.
-The Wrights are also Adjunct Professors of Law at the William and Mary School of Law where they taught a course about special education law and advocacy and assisted with creation of the Law School's Special Education Law Clinic.
+The Wrights were Adjunct Professors of Law at the William and Mary School of Law where they taught a course about special education law and advocacy and assisted with creation of the Law School's Special Education Law Clinic.
 They are co-founders and faculty at the William and Mary Law School Institute of Special Education Advocacy (ISEA).

 "If you are looking for answers to many of your unsolved questions